vanchinathan83/weatherific/README.md

 # Weatherific

 ### Installation
-    * Download the repository and do "npm install"
+    * Download the repository and do "npm install".
-    * Then start the server using "npm start"
+    * Then start the server using "npm start".
-    * Tests can be run via "npm test"
+    * Tests can be run via "npm test".

 ### IDE
-    * Sublime Text
+    * Sublime Text.

 ### Browsers Tested
     * Chrome